The Office of the Australian Information Commissioner (OAIC) is an independent statutory agency within the Attorney General's portfolio.

 - providing advice to the public, government agencies and businesses.

-The OAIC was established under the Australian Information Commissioner Act 2010 (AIC Act).
-The OAIC headed by the which provides for the appointment of the Australian Information Commissioner (Information Commissioner), the Privacy Commissioner (previously appointed under the Privacy Act 1988) and the Freedom of Information Commissioner (FOI Commissioner).
+The OAIC was established under the Australian Information Commissioner Act 2010 (AIC Act), which provides for the appointment of the Australian Information Commissioner (Information Commissioner), the Privacy Commissioner (previously appointed under the Privacy Act 1988) and the Freedom of Information Commissioner (FOI Commissioner).

 The first Privacy Commissioner was appointed in 1989.
 Major changes to federal freedom of information (FOI) law made in 2010 established the OAIC as the body responsible for privacy, FOI and information policy functions.
 The AIC Act was passed on 13 May 2010, received Royal Assent on 31 May 2010, and came into effect on 1 November 2010.
 The Office of the Privacy Commissioner, which was the national privacy regulator, was integrated into the OAIC at this time.